top of page

 Individuals applying for EMT certification must meet the following requirements:

-2. Have a current CPR-BLS for “Healthcare Provider” or equivalent credential
+2. Current CPR-BLS for "Healthcare Provider" or equivalent credential.

-Psychomotor (Skills) Exams are provided by Bay Area Training Academy in the EMT course.
-All students are required to pass the skills test in order to obtain the EMT certification.
+Psychomotor (Skills) Exams are provided by Bay Area Training Academy as part of the EMT course.
+All students are required to pass the skills test to obtain EMT certification.

-All students are required to take the cognitive exam on a computer at an authorized NREMT Pearson VUE testing center.
-The cognitive exam consists only of multiple-choice items.
-The exam items are written by members of the EMS community, including educators, providers and medical directors.
-Each exam has questions that count toward your score and questions that do not.
-Your exam will have between 70–120 questions.
-Ten of those questions do not affect your score.
+Students are required to take the cognitive exam on a computer at an authorized NREMT Pearson VUE testing center.
+The cognitive exam consists of multiple-choice items written by members of the EMS community, including educators, providers, and medical directors.
+Your exam will have between 70–120 questions, with ten of those questions not affecting your score.

-For more information please visit: "EMT CANDIDATE HANDBOOK"
+For more detailed information, please refer to the "EMT CANDIDATE HANDBOOK"

 bottom of page